These searches are an attorney quest but search providers neglect them

-Secondary consideration could provide a useful evidence to tackle the legal arguments of obviousness.
-Plaintiff can leverage this strategy to prove that at the time patent application was filed or a corresponding product was launched, there was already a lot of marketing uproar about the invention.
+Secondary consideration could provide useful evidence to tackle the legal arguments of obviousness.
+A plaintiff can leverage this strategy to prove that at the time patent application was filed or a corresponding product was launched, there was already a lot of marketing uproar about the invention.
 The whole idea here is to prove that if the market has considered the invention to be unique and game-changing, it was non-obvious.

 Although this type of information is not easily accessible, this could help the plaintiff in forming solid arguments in favor of his case.
-Thus Secondary Consideration are very useful in the process of inference to non – obviousness and it provides a good chance of winning or better to say overcome the argument given by the defendant.
+Thus Secondary Considerations are very useful in the process of inference to non – obviousness and it provides a good chance of winning or better to say overcome the argument given by the defendant.

-Now, a search to dig out such a crucial information need to be performed by an expert in the domain as this could make or break the case.
+Now, a search to dig out such crucial information need to be performed by an expert in the domain as this could make or break the case.
 Technically inexperienced researchers may allow hindsight which could further affect the result of the case.
-Such a search will not only tone down plaintiff’s work but could also serve as a lethal weapon in his hands to overturn the case in his favor.
+Such a search will not only tone down the plaintiff’s work but could also serve as a lethal weapon in his hands to overturn the case in his favor.

 Doing such searches and constant interactions with our clients we have derived some pointers (as mentioned below) that will be helpful in identifying supporting pieces of evidence to form solid arguments related to non-obviousness:

 - Long-Felt Need, Prior Failure, and Unexpected Results

 - Teaching Away by Others